Marcia C. Inhorn: Editorships

-Inhorn is the founding editor of the Journal of Middle East Women’s Studies (JMEWS).
+Inhorn is the founding editor of the Journal of Middle East Women's Studies (JMEWS).
 She is also Co-Editor in Chief of Reproductive BioMedicine and Society, Associate editor for population and health of the journal Global Public Health, and Co-editor of the "Fertility, Reproduction, and Sexuality" series at Berghahn Books.
-She is also editor or co-editor of ten volumes on medical anthropology, gender, reproduction, and the Middle East.
+She is also editor or co-editor of fourteen volumes on medical anthropology, gender, reproduction, and the Middle East.